transpchan/Live3D-v2/README.md

 [^1]: Despite the fact that Live3Dv1 was initially  @transpchan 's personal project, and he is the only person who is actually coding and training Live3Dv1

-[^2]: Demo1 and Demo2 are from Live3D-v1 not from v2.
+[^2]: Demo2 is from Live3D-v1 not from v2.
 Live3D-v2 is better in the quality, try it yourself.
 Drawings and character design are taken from the MIT-Licenced CoNR maintained by Megvii.

 [^3]:Windows bundle may include third-party binaries that is not distributed with GPLv3. (mostly from conda repo and still open-sourced with other licences)